mtdowner/myfreecodecamp/responsive-web-design/README.md

 ---

-### Learn More About CSS Pseudo Selectors by Building A Balance Sheet
+- [x] Learn More About CSS Pseudo Selectors by Building A Balance Sheet
+- [ ] Picasso Painting
-### Learn Intermediate CSS by Building a Cat Painting
+- [x] Learn Intermediate CSS by Building a Cat Painting
-### Learn Responsive Web Design by Building a Piano
+- [x] Learn Responsive Web Design by Building a Piano

 **Certification Project**

-### Technical Documentation Page
+- [ ] Technical Documentation Page

 This is one of the required projects to earn your certification.